 The thinking behind their idea goes like this:

-- With an occupancy agreement form you won’t be bound by the Ontario Tenant Board and the regulations it has regarding the treatment of Tenants.
+- With an occupancy agreement form, you won’t be bound by the Ontario Tenant Board and the regulations it has regarding the treatment of Tenants.

 - So if a tenant is late on their rent you won’t have to go through the N4 process (which gives tenants 14 days to pay late rent) and the L1 process (which sets a date with the Tribunal to get a formal eviction notice).

-- Instead you can just request that the tenant leaves and if they don’t obey you can call the Police to remove the tenants quickly because they are technically trespassing on your property.
+- Instead, you can just request that the tenant leaves and if they don’t obey you can call the Police to remove the tenants quickly because they are technically trespassing on your property.
 Although we like the idea of having means to quickly deal with tenants who are not paying us we thought we should investigate this idea of using occupancy agreement form before we start using them ourselves.
 We decided to put on our detective hats and play Sherlock Holmes.

-For clarification, the only visible differences between the two agreements is that one says “Occupancy Agreement Form” at the top and the other says “Lease Agreement”.
+For clarification, the only visible difference between the two agreements is that one says “Occupancy Agreement Form” at the top and the other says “Lease Agreement”.
 Also, instead of referring to the person moving into the property as “Tenant” they are referred to as “Occupant”.